tpryan/GCPQuestCS/intro_project.md

 must install this to progress in the game.

-* Click on Cloud Shell  <open-cloud-shell-button></open-cloud-shell-button>
+Open Cloud Shell by clicking
+<walkthrough-cloud-shell-icon></walkthrough-cloud-shell-icon>
+[icon][spotlight-open-devshell] in the navigation bar at the top of the console.

+&nbsp;

+A Cloud Shell session opens inside a new frame at the bottom of the console and displays a command-line prompt.
+It can take a few seconds for the shell session to be initialized.

-* When Cloud Shell starts type:
+When Cloud Shell is ready type:
 ```bash
 git clone https://github.com/tpryan/GCPQuest-Companion.git
 ```

-* Then
+Then type the following:
 ```bash
 cd GCPQuest-Companion && make
 ```
-* Once App Engine application you should see a success message.
+* Once App Engine application is installed you should see a success message.
 &nbsp;

 ## Conclusion